 - Select a picture for your server, then type in your desired server name.
 Click on “Create Server.”

 - Now, Discord provides you with an invite link.
 You can share this link with people to bring them to your server.

-Voice channels take your communication to the next level by letting you and your friends hang out over video and voice.
+Voice channels take your communication to the next level by letting you and your friends hang out over voice chat and video chat.
 These channels are not about calling people directly.
 They are like rooms where you enter by clicking on the channels’ names.
 Others can see the channel you’re in and, if they want to, pop in and speak with you.
-Your interactions can be done in a voice call, video call, and screen-sharing forms.
+Your interactions can be done in voice call, video call, and screen-sharing forms.